defano/pig-tutorial/README.md

 Getting Started
 ---------------

-We'll be using the Hortonworks Sandbox v2.2.4 as our "big data" platform during this exercise.
-The sandbox is freely available, installs trivially, and provides a user friendly interface (it even has its own built-in tutorial which you can use to improve your skillset outside this course).
+We'll be using the Hortonworks Sandbox v2.1 as our "big data" platform during this exercise.
+The sandbox is freely available, installs trivially, and provides a user friendly interface.
+IUt even has its own built-in tutorial which you can use to improve your skillset outside this course.

 Most host machines should have little trouble running the sandbox, but official requirements from Hortonworks state: